How to Email Receipts and Bills to QuickBooks

 - 1.Connect your email — Expensent connects via OAuth (Google, Microsoft).
 No password shared, no app passwords, no Gmail filter setup.

-- 2.Enter your @qbodocs.com address — Paste your QuickBooks forwarding email as your destination.
+- 2.Enter your QuickBooks forwarding address — Paste your QuickBooks forwarding email as your destination.
 That's the entire configuration.

 Why Expensent vs. Manual / Gmail Rules / Outlook Rules

-- AI-powered detection — Recognizes receipts and invoices from any vendor, not a fixed keyword list.
-Catches receipts you'd forget to forward.
+- AI-powered detection — Recognizes receipts and invoices across vendors, not just a fixed keyword list.
+Ambiguous items go to review instead of being silently skipped.

 - 5-minute setup — Connect once, done forever.
 No scripts to maintain, no filters to update, no IT admin required.

-- AI price extraction — Reads PDF, JPG, and PNG attachments to extract the invoice amount, currency, and recipient automatically.
-International invoices show both original and converted amounts.
+- AI price extraction — reads PDF, JPG, and PNG attachments to pull out the invoice amount, currency, and recipient company name automatically.
+International invoices display both the original amount and a converted amount using the exchange rate on the invoice date.

-- Fine-grained control — CC team members on forwarded emails, attach vendor notes, filter by attachment type, skip $0 invoices, or block specific senders entirely.
+- Fine-grained control — CC team members on forwarded emails, attach vendor notes, filter by attachment type, skip $0 invoices, or block invoices you don't want to forward by creating a one-click block rule from the email (matched by email pattern plus subject keywords, not whole sender).

 Want to see how the integration works in detail?
 See the QuickBooks Integration Page →